JCronier/JCronier/README.md

  💬 Ask me about:

-React and Express
+React and Express,
-Python coding!
+Python coding,
-Gaming
+Gaming,
 Dungeons and Dragons

-mailbox How to reach me:
+How to reach me:

 LinkedIn: https://www.linkedin.com/in/jordan-cronier
 Discord: Croner#2966